quangnguyen3499/cookiecutter-django/README.md

 To get full MySQL support in addition to the default Postgresql, you can use this fork of the cookiecutter-django: https://github.com/mabdullahadeel/cookiecutter-django-mysql

-## Releases

-Need a stable release?
-You can find them at <https://github.com/cookiecutter/cookiecutter-django/releases>

 ## Not Exactly What You Want?